BEA-BOLD-EVOLUTION/TikTokVerify/README.md

 2. Bot shows a unique verification code
 3. User adds the code to the **beginning** of their TikTok bio
 4. User clicks **"I Added the Code"** and enters their TikTok profile link
-5. Bot checks their bio for the code
+5. Bot does a **quick check** (3 attempts)
-6. If found, user receives the **Verified** role and is saved to the database
+6. If found immediately → User receives the **Verified** role 🎉
+7. If not found → Bot tells user it will **check every 2 hours** and DM them when verified
+8. Background job runs every 2 hours, checking all pending verifications
+9. When code is found → User gets the role and receives a DM notification

 ---